-Some of you are thinking but our businesses are not alike!
-Different crops, different breeds, different moisture and climates.
+Some of you are thinking, “but our businesses are not alike!”
+Different crops, different breeds, different moisture, and climates.
+Montana farmers and ranchers deal with a great deal of diversity.
 I thought the same thing just in a different industry.
 What we found is we were all dealing with some of the same issues.
 Insurance, personnel, health insurance, financing, dealing with bankers, motivating employees, holding employees and managers accountable, equipment, tax matters, leadership, succession planning, estate planning, account receivable and account payable strategies.
 I think you can understand where I’m coming from.
 What we found is if you got several reasonably smart people in the room that were all dealing with many of the same issues someone was always doing better than the others and could advise the others on how to improve.
 It was incredibly powerful.

 We don’t improve if we don’t experiment and take chances.
 In today’s world, advancements are happening so quickly that those that have more information and sources of information can experiment and make profitable changes quickly.
 This magnifies your exposure to others that have taken chances.
-You get to tap into others failures and successes and immediately go to the head of the class.
+You get to tap into others failures and successes of Montana farmers and ranchers and immediately go to the head of the class.
 As long as you aren’t in a competing market it gives you a very strong competitive advantage over others in your market.
 Can you then leverage that if you are faced with possibilities of expanding and lowering your costs knowing that your yield is 20% higher based on this new knowledge?
-Information is king and improving your cost structure and having several people to run what ifs by is a wealth making device.
+Information is king and improving your cost structure and having several people to run what-ifs by, is a wealth-making device.
 It allowed me to retire at 48.
-Too bad I had to over manage the spoon drawer to where my wife said I had to go get a job!
+Too bad I reorganized the spoon drawer enough times to where my wife said I had to go get a job!

-So how did we get together?
 It was a paid conference that got us together.
 It was set up to create groups like ours that could last long term.
 At VWR, we talk to people all over the states of Colorado and Montana.
-We are willing to put non competing groups together and get the groups started.
+We are willing to put non-competing groups together and get the groups started.
 We ask nothing but name recognition and knowing that we have helped very important people in the backbone of our country.
 One of my tenets getting back into business was helping people and I’m going to learn a thing or two that will help me represent Montana farmers and ranchers better.
 If you are interested in what this article talks about, I encourage you to get in touch with me.
 I’m not going to put the hard sell on.
-This is a long term business and I want to help.
+This is a long-term business and I want to help.
 In the long run, that will pay off for me and I get to make some friends along the way.

-Does this interest you?
 Get in contact with me so I don’t think I’m the only one thinking this is a decent idea.
 We are putting on seminars on several different topics where I will be throwing this idea around and will need to build a database of potential people that we can form into groups.
 I would tell you but don’t want to give away the secrets.
 Contact me in person if you want to suggest a subject.
 I want to help and a couple of my former peer group members think I am on the right track!
 See, it is still paying dividends!

-Until my next crazy idea,
+Until my next crazy idea.